xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **1.3 CONFIGURATION:**
 The configuration uses several ini files as follows (refer to the ini itself for a detailed description):

-access.ini : it sets access to the server by configuring and enabling database, tcp connection, external scripting and alike
+access.ini : it sets access to the server by configuring and enabling database, tcp connection, external scripting and alike.
-configuration.ini : it sets the installation in terms of gates, entries and spaces
+configuration.ini : it sets the installation in terms of gates, entries and spaces.
-gateserver.ini : it contains all settings of the server itself
+gateserver.ini : it contains all settings of the server itself.
 measurement.ini : it contains the definitions of all measurements the server needs to precompute and provide.
 cache.ini : it sets the working cache (mipsle binaries only).